Book of Abstracts

 Open Discussion about Teaching

-An open discussion themed "Teaching of stochastic modelling in the era of business analytics and data science" chaired by Prof. Ger Koole (VU Amsterdam) will be part of the technical programme, provisionally scheduled on Friday afternoon.
+An open discussion themed "Teaching of stochastic modelling in the era of business analytics and data science" chaired by Prof. Ger Koole.
+The discussion panel members will be Prof. Ger Koole (VU Amsterdam), Prof. Raik Stolletz (University of Mannheim), Prof. Margaret Brandeau (Stanford University), Prof. Warren Powell (Princeton University), and Dr. Chris Kirkbride (Lancaster University).

 Invited Plenary Talks